 The theme exhibitions are exploring material, as well as conceptual themes in an effort to provoke both artists and viewers into thinking differently about the notions of function, decoration and narrative as they pertain to the craft disciplines.
 From the results of a call for art for a given exhibition, we may select a Featured Artist who will exhibit several pieces.

-Artisan Gallery Call for Art
+Artisan Gallery Call for Crafts

 With a desire to showcase multitude of materials from which craft objects are made, the Artisan Gallery seeks entries from women artisans whose material takes precedence in the design.
 Open to all craft production - decorative, functional, or conceptual.

-Woman Made Gallery, 685 N. Milwaukee Ave., Chicago, IL 60642
+685 N. Milwaukee Ave., Chicago, IL 60642

 Entry Deadline: Ongoing

 Materiality / July 31 - October 10, 2009